NV5 Global (NASDAQ:NVEE) Updates FY 2022 Earnings Guidance

-NV5 Global (NASDAQ:NVEE – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
+NV5 Global (NASDAQ:NVEE – Get Rating) updated its FY 2022 earnings guidance on Monday.
 The company provided earnings per share guidance of $5.390-$5.700 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $4.920.
 The company issued revenue guidance of $773 million-$802 million, compared to the consensus revenue estimate of $760.30 million.

-Several analysts recently issued reports on the stock.
-Zacks Investment Research raised shares of NV5 Global from a hold rating to a buy rating and set a $137.00 price target for the company in a research report on Friday, March 4th.
-Robert W. Baird downgraded shares of NV5 Global from an outperform rating to a neutral rating and set a $127.00 price target for the company. in a research report on Monday, January 10th.
+Several research firms recently issued reports on NVEE.
+Robert W. Baird cut shares of NV5 Global from an outperform rating to a neutral rating and set a $127.00 price target for the company. in a report on Monday, January 10th.
+Zacks Investment Research raised shares of NV5 Global from a hold rating to a buy rating and set a $137.00 price target for the company in a report on Friday, March 4th.

-A number of hedge funds have recently bought and sold shares of the business.
-Allianz Asset Management GmbH bought a new stake in NV5 Global in the 4th quarter worth approximately $231,000.
-Millennium Management LLC bought a new position in shares of NV5 Global during the third quarter valued at approximately $262,000.
-Jane Street Group LLC bought a new position in shares of NV5 Global during the third quarter valued at approximately $434,000.
-Virtu Financial LLC bought a new position in shares of NV5 Global during the fourth quarter valued at approximately $436,000.
-Finally, State of Tennessee Treasury Department purchased a new stake in NV5 Global in the fourth quarter worth $517,000.
-65.27% of the stock is owned by institutional investors and hedge funds.

 NV5 Global Company Profile (Get Rating)